-- EJM (Extra Judicial Measures) provides community based pre-charge measures where a YP can be adequately be dealt with by police warning, caution or referral to a community based program.
+Our EJM program provides community-based pre-charge measures where a young person can be adequately be dealt with by police warning, caution or referral to a community based program.
 This program is referred to by a Police Officer

-Our EJS program provides community based post-charge sanctions where a YP cannot adequately be dealt with by police warning, caution or referral to a community based program.
+Our EJS program provides community based post-charge sanctions where a young person cannot adequately be dealt with by police warning, caution or referral to a community-based program.
 These sanctions have been authorized by the Attorney General.